 6.8 Review by the University Awards Committee: The University Awards Committee shall make the final selection of the award recipient(s) from the ranked nominees forwarded by the College Awards Committees.
 The name(s) of the award recipient(s) shall be forwarded to the Chair of the Academic Senate.

-7 FACULTY SERVICE RECOGNITIONS7 07 Uany of007 publicly honor awardees.
+7.0 FACULTY SERVICE RECOGNITION AWARDS

+7.1 Purpose: The Faculty Service Recognition Award honors faculty members who have served the University for 20 or more years.

+7.2 Eligibility: All Unit-3 faculty of the University who have served any combination of full or part-time service of 20 or more years are eligible for recognition.
+Eligible faculty shall receive this award after 20 years of service at the University and every five years thereafter.
+Faculty Affairs will generate a list of awardees during the spring semester of each academic year.

+7.3 Academic Affairs will distribute a list of awardees to appropriate academic units and publicize the list at appropriate venues.
+Academic units are encouraged to publicly honor awardees.

 8.0 DISTINGUISHED FACULTY ADVISING AWARD